A workspace utilizes an account as its primary entity. This topic describes the various user types, roles, and entry points for operations.

 At the workspace level, there are four predefined roles, with the possibility of adding custom roles:

-Workspace Administrator: Possesses the authority to create, edit, use, and view all modules, holding the highest level of permissions within the workspace.
-They also manage other members' permissions and works.
+Workspace Administrator: Has permission to create, edit, use, and view all modules.
+This role has the highest level of permission in the workspace.
+A workspace administrator can also manage the permissions and work of other members in the workspace.

 -